predsci/HipFT/README.md

 ## Sample Data for Convective Flows and Data Assimilation

-To use HipFT with data assimilation and convective flows requires that these input data be available.
-We are working on releasing the software that can generate these required data, so for now we provid sample sets of these data in a zenodo data set located here:
+To use HipFT with data assimilation and convective flows uses data generated from the [MagMAP](https://github.com/predsci/magmap) and [ConFlow](https://github.com/predsci/conflow) code packages respectively.
+A sample data set from each code is provided in the zenodo data set:

 [HipFT Sample Input Dataset for Convective Flows and Data Assimilation](https://zenodo.org/doi/10.5281/zenodo.10271120)

 This data package contains a Carrington rotation of convective flows at 15 minute cadence as well as a year of HMI-derived data assimilation maps for 2022.
 We have also provided an example HipFT input file for running a full year simulation using this data in this repo's `examples/flux_transport_1yr_flowCAa_diff175_data_assim/` folder.
 Note that the flow files are auto-repeated in HipFT when run for longer than a Carrington rotation, so they can be used for arbitrary length runs of HipFT.

 --------------------------------